 3. 1.
 2 Two-dimensional bar code—identity for pharmaceutical retail packaging

 At present, coding and labeling with the minimum retail packaging of medicines as the basic identification unit has become a development trend of the pharmaceutical industry.
 Pharmaceutical manufacturers are responsible for printing and labeling two-dimensional bar code labels for each box of drugs.
 The label consists of a barcode graphic area and a character reading area.
 Important drug property information such as drug name, specification, manufacturer, production batch number, expiration date, unique identification code, etc., need to be printed in the reading area in characters, so that the logistics operator can check the information after scanning the barcode.
 If it is a special drug, it should be printed in accordance with the provisions of eye-catching classification marks.
 In addition to the information of the reading area, the bar code graphic area can also record the pharmacological classification, storage conditions, and guiding price of the drug, so that the dealer can enter the drug information.

 RFID technology is a key technology for real-time logistics tracking.
 Drug manufacturers need to add RFID tags to the entire box of drugs to track each box of drugs involved in logistics.
 Each RFID tag has its own unique identification code.
-The name of the manufacturer of the drug, the weight and size of the package, and the unique identification code of all drugs in the box are also recorded together in the RFID tag.
+The name of the pharmaceutical manufacturer, the weight and size of the package, and the unique identification code of all the drugs in the box must also be recorded together in the RFID tag.

 3. 1.
 3 RFID - Identification for Logistics Packaging